padovese/mongodb-java-angularjs/README.md

 <b>Our app will be a CRUD that manage wines.</b>
 <br>In case you don't know, CRUD stands for a system that have the respective functionalities: Create, Read, Update and Delete.

-the first step is to create a class that represent our product, our entity, in this case, a wine:
+The first step is to create a class that represent our product, our entity, in this case, a wine:

 ```java
 package com.padovese.crud;